Is Montevideo South America's best-kept secret? | The China Post

 For more of a sit-down dinner experience, check out one of Montevideo’s many steakhouses like La Otra or El Rincón, where you can chomp down some massive cuts of grilled beef that might smell inviting to even the staunchest of vegetarians, like myself.

-The herbivores among us however can also find plenty of culinary alternatives to enjoy in Montevideo, such as torta frita, a pan-fried cake made from flour, yeast, and water — as well as a rich assortment of Italian-inspired dishes originally brought over from European immigrants in the 19th century.
+The herbivores among us however can also find plenty of culinary alternatives to enjoy in Montevideo, such as torta frita, a pan-fried cake made from flour, yeast, and water.
+However, be aware that various forms of animal fat are also used a common ingredient across Latin America and make sure that yours is free of any such lardy substance — or “manteca” in Spanish.
+As a back-up, there is a rich assortment of Italian-inspired dishes available throughout the city, which were originally brought over from European immigrants in the 19th century.

 These delicacies should be accompanied by a bottle of Tannat, a velvety red wine that is considered to be the national grape of Uruguay.
 But beware, the dark and rich wine can go to your head both because of its deceivingly fruity nature and its high alcohol content.
 If one thing does lead to another after perhaps one too many bottles of Tannat, you can explore Montevideo’s pumping night life, with plenty of clubs catering to every interest from hard rock to the LGBTQ community.